-Now it's time to approach the fundraising ladder.
+Now that you have blocked off time and you have a goal, it's time to approach the fundraising ladder.

 For this step, you want to imagine a ladder placed against the wall with a task written on each rung.
-As you complete each task, you move up the ladder, and the tasks get harder.
+As you complete each task, you move up the ladder and the tasks get harder.

-Example: The first rung could be something as simple as:
+For example, the first rung could be something as simple as:

-- Read your fundraising script out loud once. - Print off your call sheet/open an Excel list.
+- Read your fundraising script out loud once. - Print off your call sheet. - Open the Excel document with the list of people to call.

-These small steps represent the first rungs on your ladder.
+These small steps represent the first rungs on your metaphorical ladder.
 The key is to begin with modest, easily attainable objectives.

-Next rung: Write 3 bullets on what you'll say in a voicemail if you don't reach the donor.
+On the next rung, write three bullets on what you'll say in a voicemail if you don't reach the donor.

-Decide the next rung: It could be typing the donor number into your cell phone or finding them in your contacts.
+Then, decide the next rung.
+It could be typing the donor's number into your cell phone or finding them in your contacts.